Vanessa Howard: Career

-After leaving school at fifteen, her first professional job was as a dancer and singer at seaside Llandudno, for Clarkson Rose's Twinkle company, in a summer revue.
+After leaving school at fifteen, her first professional job was as a dancer and singer at the Welsh seaside resort of Llandudno, for Clarkson Rose's Twinkle company, in a summer revue.
 Later engagements included the Players' Theatre, in their Old Time Music Hall, and one year with the George Mitchell Singers as a singer and dancer, leading to TV.

 In 1966, Howard appeared in On the Level, a musical in the West End.
 After, she appeared in The Impossible Years, a play, with David Tomlinson.

-In 1967, on Christmas Day, Howard appeared in Aladdin, a musical, on British television with Cliff Richard.
+Howard made her film debut in the "Swinging Sixties" sex comedy Here We Go Round the Mulberry Bush (1967).
+Her performance in the film received early praise and was anticipated to become her breakthrough role, with pre-release buzz predicting potential accolades at the 1968 Cannes Film Festival.
+However, due to the May 68 protests, the movie did not screen.
+In 1967, on Christmas Day, she appeared in Aladdin, a musical, on British television with Cliff Richard.

-Howard later starred in exploitation and horror films, including The Blood Beast Terror and Mumsy, Nanny, Sonny and Girly.
-The box-office failure of her later projects resulted in her decision to retire from acting.
+Howard later starred in a pair of horror films alongside Peter Cushing, The Blood Beast Terror and Corruption.
+This led to her casting in Freddie Francis' Mumsy, Nanny, Sonny, and Girly with the anticipation that it could serve to launch a career for Howard as a scream queen.
+Similarly to Howard's experience with Mulberry Bush, while her performance received critical praise, Girly was quickly pulled from British theaters (along with the thematically similar horror movie Goodbye Gemini) due to a moral panic regarding the movies' depiction of taboo sexual material.
+Despite performing well in the United States and Canada, Girly was a box office bomb in the United Kingdom.

+Despite Girly's domestic failure, Howard's performance caught the attention of executives at Amicus Pictures, who were interested in expanding their horror slate into exploitation movies.
+Believing Howard could still be a scream queen, they cast her as the villain in What Became of Jack and Jill?, shot in 1970 under the title Romeo and Juliet '71.
+The final product was much darker than Amicus had anticipated, and they ultimately shelved the movie rather than potentially damage their reputation by releasing it.
+The film was not released until 1972, by which time Howard's professional struggles, coupled with her recent marriage, had led her to retire from acting; she made one final performance, in an adaptation of The Picture of Dorian Gray, broadcast on British television in 1973.

 Personal life

-Howard married film producer Robert Chartoff in July 1970.
-At 25, they moved to USA, where they raised their son, Charley Chartoff, and 3 children from Robert's first marriage.
-The couple divorced some time prior to 1992.
+Howard married film producer Robert Chartoff in July 1970; Howard was 21, Chartoff 37.
+When Howard was 25, they moved to USA, where they raised their son, Charley Chartoff, and 3 children from Robert's first marriage.
+The couple divorced in 1983.
 Following her divorce, she worked with California programs dedicated to helping recently divorced homemakers reintegrate into the workforce, including the Mission Valley Regional Occupation Center in Fremont, California.
 She died in Los Angeles on 23 November 2010, of complications from COPD.